 - Applicants who have previously received a Community Grant and haven’t yet submitted the final financial report, or have debts to the City of Darwin should discuss this with Council prior to applying.

-- The application must be received by 5pm Wednesday 1 June 2016.
+- The application must be received by 5pm on Monday 31 October 2016.

 - The application must be submitted on the City of Darwin application form either by email, mail or hand delivery to Customer Service at the Civic Centre, Harry Chan Avenue, Darwin.
 If you are mailing your application, be sure to check the new processing/delivery schedule with Australia Post between your mailing point and the City of Darwin.
 It’s highly recommended that applications be typed to avoid difficulties understanding handwriting.